Consensys/0x-review/report/3_general_findings.md

 ### Paying less fees by taking advantage of rounding errors

 Another concern consequentially derived from rounding error is a strategy takers may take advantage of to minimize the transaction fees he/she pays.
 Specifically paidTakerFee is calculated using getPartialAmount function which truncates the decimal.
 First of all, `fillOrder()` doesn't check the error percentage to make sure it was below 0.1%.
 Secondly, even if it does, takers could still try to construct his order into smaller chunks to "enjoy a 0.1% discount" in every chunk.
 Thirdly, since relayer will most likely pick orders with high transaction fees, makers could claim to pay a slightly higher fee in the order while in fact they're not, to get a prioritized inclusion onto the order book.

+**Recommendation**

+Check for rounding errors in the fees, like [[pull/156]](https://github.com/0xProject/contracts/pull/156), and investigate the impact of such a change (for example how often will fills encounter a rounding error) by running simulations of the exchange.

+**Resolution**

+None.
 <br/><br/><br/>

 ### Unfillable Orders